yadavankur95/rsyslog-tls-server/README.md

 # rsyslog-server
 Simple docker image providing a cluster global rsyslog server

+# helm install

+The rsyslog-server can be installed using the helm chart under charts/

 # sample Kubernetes deployment

 The following deployment creates a `syslog` service to a Kubernets cluster.